ARM-software/lisa/README.md

 # License

-This project is licensed under Apache-2.0
+This project is licensed under Apache-2.0.
+It includes some third-party code under other open source licenses.
+For more information, see lisa/tools/LICENSE.*

 # Contributions / Pull Requests